Aiven-Labs/kafka-button-app/story.md

 * the Confluent adaptation where the schema id goes on each message
 * Karapace
 * show the code to add the schema id to a message
-* can I find Ryan's talk about working with schema changes in Avro streams?
+* reference Ryan's talk about working with schema changes in Avro streams - the link is at the end.
-  If so, link it

 * The Karapace schema - or, more accurately, the JSON definition of the Avro schema which we are going to store in Karapace